It’s been almost a year since Ive updated my asthma status. Here’s the latest report card. For the year, I give myself a C +

 In general my lung function has only declined a couple percent which is good.
 The problem of course, is that when you’re down in the lower ranges like I am, even the slightest change can have a huge impact on the way you feel.
 My baseline FEV1 now ranges from 33-42%, compared to 36-47% a year ago.

-Probably the most noticeable change, and my biggest complaint by far, is that I get short of breath much faster now when engaging in even physical activity.
+Probably the most noticeable change, and my biggest complaint by far, is that I get short of breath much faster now when engaging in even mild physical activity.
 Magnify that 3 or 4 fold when I do activities like racewalking or marathon walking.

 My dependence on opiates and anxiolytics to quell my breathlessness keeps growing.
 Where I used to only take these drugs occasionally, I now take them on a daily basis.